BAE Systems plc (BAESY) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 Analyst View Anton Ladnyi · A.L.
 Capital Advisory

-BAESY shows mixed quality signals in the factor model, at a fully-priced valuation with limited margin of safety.
+BAESY shows mixed quality signals in the factor model, trading at a premium to sector peers.
 Recent earnings delivery has been inconsistent against consensus.

 Upgrade trigger: Upgrade to Strong Buy on evidence of accelerating earnings surprise magnitude combined with factor score improvement